Adam Gazda

-Adam Gazda (born March 20, 1987 in Carnegie, Pennsylvania) is a former American soccer player.
+Adam Gazda (born March 20, 1987) is an American former soccer player.

 Career

 College and amateur

 Gazda attended Chartiers Valley High School and played four years of college soccer at Lehigh University.

 During his college years Gazda also played three seasons for Reading Rage in the USL Premier Development League.
 He was named to the PDL All-League team in 2008.

 Professional

 Gazda turned professional in 2010 when he signed to play for the Pittsburgh Riverhounds in the USL Second Division.
-He made his professional debut on April 24, 2010 in a game against the Charleston Battery.
+He made his professional debut on April 24, 2010, in a game against the Charleston Battery.